By: Brian Schutt

 Steps to take if your air conditioner is frozen:

-- Check filter (same filter that is in your furnace) to ensure you have no restricted airflow
+- Check the filter (the same filter that is in your furnace) to ensure you have no restricted airflow

 - Check airflow through vents to ensure that air is coming through your system

-- As the system thaws, call your trusted Indianapolis air conditioner repair company to setup appointment to do thorough diagnostic, testing refrigerant levels, the blower motor, and other risk areas
+- As the system thaws, call your trusted Indianapolis air conditioner repair company to set up an appointment to do thorough diagnostic, testing refrigerant levels, the blower motor, and other risk areas

 Bottom line, if you’re in the Indianapolis area and your air conditioner is frozen up, the system will have to thaw before a quality diagnostic can be performed.